yingweiwo

 Additional Infomation

-Deflazacort, also known as Emflaza, is a corticosteroid prodrug used as an agent to manage Duchenne Muscular Dystrophy (DMD).
-It is marketed by Marathon Pharmaceuticals and was approved in February 2017 by the FDA.
-Duchenne Muscular Dystrophy is an inherited disorder resulting from mutations of the dystrophin gene, which is important for muscle function.
-This disease can cause serious muscle weakness and progressive breathing and cardiovascular disability, severely impacting patient quality of life and survival.
-This disease usually manifests by muscle weakness in early childhood followed by loss of the ability to walk (ambulation) as early as age 7.
-Deflazacort delays the onset of muscle related complications resulting from DMD, prolonging the lives of children diagnosed with this disease and exerting less harmful effects on the bone health and weight than other steroid medications.
+Deflazacort is a corticosteroid hormone.
+Defucort, also known as emfraza, is a pro-corticosteroid drug used to treat Duchenne muscular dystrophy (DMD).
+It is marketed by Marathon Pharmaceuticals and was approved by the U.S. Food and Drug Administration (FDA) in February 2017.
+Duchenne muscular dystrophy is a genetic disorder caused by mutations in the dystrophin gene, which is crucial for muscle function.
+This disease causes severe muscle weakness as well as progressive respiratory and cardiovascular dysfunction, significantly impacting patients' quality of life and survival.
+The disease typically manifests as muscle weakness in early childhood, followed by loss of the ability to walk as early as age 7.
+Defucort can delay the onset of muscle-related complications caused by DMD, extend the lifespan of children with the disease, and has less impact on bone health and weight compared to other steroid medications.
+Defucort is a corticosteroid.
+The mechanism of action of defucort is as a corticosteroid hormone receptor agonist.

-See also: 21-Desacetyldeflazacort (has active moiety).
+See also: 21-deacetyldivoxetine (with active moiety).

-Drug Indication
+Drug Indications

 Mechanism of Action